Ivermectin Blood Thinners: The Reality of Ivermectin The Interaction of IVM With Blood Thinners

 Prothrombin ratios were measured 13-16 days after treatment in 148 subjects from Sierra Leone taking part in a double-blind placebo-controlled trial of ivermectin.

-The prothrombin ratio measures how long it takes a clot to form.
+The prothrombin ratio measures the time it takes for a clot to form.

 Prolonged prothrombin ratios were observed more frequently in the ivermectin group, although this difference was not significant and no patients suffered bleeding complications.